-There are plenty of other high chairs for under $120 including IKEA’s Antilop chair, Evenflo’s 4-in-1 chair, and the Joovyy Foodoo.
+There are plenty of other low-priced high chairs including IKEA’s Antilop chair, Evenflo’s 4-in-1 chair, and the Joovyy Foodoo.
 On most highchairs, all of the parts are washable so you can get a used chair and clean and sanitize it like new.

 TIP: Sometimes the same chair in a different color or pattern will be less expensive so look around!

 Babies really don’t need toys.
 Anything new can be exciting to them!
 You don’t need to spend a lot of money on toys as they will be fascinated exploring the Tupperware drawer, tissue paper, boxes, whisks, etc. If you have friends who want to give you some good condition hand-me-down toys, accept those and call it good.
 (Learn how to organize and declutter toys to save your sanity!)

 TIP: you can wash plastic toys in the dishwasher on the top rack to sanitize them when buying used.